nikcbg/docker_nginx/README.md

 `vagrant ssh` | to log in to the xenial VM.

 - You need to be logged into your VM (`vagrant ssh`) to be able to build the `docker` image  with `packer` and run `kitchen` tests.
-- Execute `packer -v` to see if `packer` is installed and its version, the output will display the following:
+- Execute `packer -v` to make sure `packer` is installed and check its version, the output will display the following:

 ```
 1.3.2
 ```

-- Execute `docker -v` to see if `packer` is isntalled and its version, the output will display the following:
+- Execute `docker -v` to see make sure `packer` is isntalled and check its version, the output will display the following:

 ```
 Docker version 17.03.2-ce, build f5ec1e2